-If, for some reason the portal is modified with content that needs to be accessed from PacketFence generated web pages, CSP can be deactivated through Configuration \rightarrow System Configuration \rightarrow Main Configuration \rightarrow Advanced \rightarrow CSP Security Headers.
+If, for some reason the portal is modified with content that needs to be accessed from PacketFence generated web pages, CSP can be deactivated through Configuration $\rightarrow$ System Configuration $\rightarrow$ Main Configuration $\rightarrow$ Advanced $\rightarrow$ CSP Security Headers.

-pfacct: track bandwidth usage
+29.5. pfacct: track bandwidth usage

-Starting from v10, pfacct daemon is used to track bandwidth usage of nodes using the section called "RADIUS Accounting" or NetFlow traffic (inline networks only).
-It is enabled by default and replaced packetfence-radiusd-acct service.

-pfacct will store data into bandwidth_accounting table.
+Starting from v10, pfacct daemon is used to track bandwidth usage of nodes using RADIUS Accounting or NetFlow v5 traffic.
+It is enabled by default and replaced packetfence-radiusd-acct service. pfacct will store data into bandwidth\accounting table.
 Using a security event with a bandwidth limit trigger, you can limit data usage of your nodes.
-GUI also use bandwidth_accounting table informations to display online/offline status of nodes.
+GUI also use bandwidth\accounting table informations to display online/offline status of nodes.
 Bandwidth usage reports are available in Reports menu under Accounting section.